Denis Paradis

-Denis Paradis (born 1 April 1949) is a Canadian politician and lawyer who served as the Member of Parliament (MP) for Brome—Missisquoi from 2015 until 2019 and previously from 1995 to 2006.
-A member of the Liberal Party of Canada, Paradis was Minister of State for Financial Institutions from 2003 to 2004.
+Denis Paradis (born 1 April 1949) is a former Canadian politician and lawyer who served as the Member of Parliament (MP) for Brome—Missisquoi from 2015 until 2019 and previously from 1995 to 2006.
+A member of the Liberal Party of Canada, Paradis was minister of state for financial institutions from 2003 to 2004.
+He retired from politics in 2019.

 His brother, Pierre Paradis, is a member of the National Assembly of Quebec and a provincial cabinet minister.
 The Paradis brothers are political allies.

 Early life and private career

 Paradis was born in Saint-Jean-sur-Richelieu, Quebec.
 He has a Bachelor of Commerce degree (1970) and a Bachelor of Civil Law degree (1975) from the University of Ottawa and was admitted to the Quebec Bar in 1976.
 In 1985, he co-authored the book Régles de procédure devant les tribunaux administratifs.

 After working as a partner in the firm Paradis-Poulin, he became the president of the Quebec Bar Association in 1993.
 In June 1993, he criticized the overcrowded state of some provincial courthouses.
 He owns a winery in Saint-Armand, Quebec.